 This probably means that a human would likely lose this position with White whereas an engine would not.
 Perhaps that is why humans do not like playing against engines anymore.

-Still, what I find intriguing about the above example (and other, similar ones) is how the position imperceptibly changed from one where all seemed well and good for White, a symmetrical position without weaknesses and mass exchanges likely to happen along the c and d-files, to a one where White was fighting for a draw.
+Still, what I find intriguing about the above example (and other, similar ones) is how the position imperceptibly changed from one where all seemed well and good for White, a symmetrical position without weaknesses and mass exchanges likely to happen along with the c and d-files, to a one where White was fighting for a draw.
 To make it even more confusing, White played all the engine’s preferred moves!

 The answer to this question lies in the George Orwell paraphrased quote above.
 The starting position from where we started our analysis was objectively equal, but it was not a type of equality where all resources for further struggle are exhausted.